ckalgos/FUT-Trader/README.md

 ## Installation

 - Add Tamper Monkey Extenstion to your Browser - [Link](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-GB).
-- Click on fut-auto-buyer.user.js from - [Latest Release](https://github.com/ckalgos/FUT-Auto-Buyer/releases/).
+- Click on fut-trader.user.js from - [Latest Release](https://github.com/ckalgos/FUT-Trader/releases/).
 - Then click on Install/Update.
 - Installation And Demo - [Video Guide](https://www.youtube.com/watch?v=WATch4hxhtk).

-Now in Ultimate Team Web App, new menu will be added as AutoBuyer.
+Now in Ultimate Team Web App, new menu will be added as Trader.

 Using mobile?
 No problem, you can get the app for your os below